·

 4 DIY Deodorant Recipes (Step-By-Step Tutorial)

-The most common recipe includes coconut oil, arrowroot powder, baking soda, and essential oil.
-It needs a bit longer to absorb, and it is possible to leave a bit of stain on your shirt due to the coconut oil.
+Good to know: It needs a bit longer to absorb, and it is possible to leave a bit of stain on your shirt if you apply too much, due to the coconut oil.

 • 2 1/2 tbsp coconut oil (34G)